Bigroads logo

 Dignity of Earth and Sky, Chamberlain - giant sculpture of an Indigenous woman on a bluff overlooking the Missouri River

-Giant Prairie Dog, Philip - roadside attraction and a fun photo-op
+Giant Prairie Dog, Philip - roadside attraction and a fun photo-op; there are many prairie dogs to watch on site

-Minuteman Missile National Historic Site, Philip - tour a Cold War-era ICBM missile system
+Minuteman Missile National Historic Site, Philip - tour one of several Cold War-era ICBM missile system sites (reservations required for tours)

-Petrified Wood Park & Museum, Lemmon - roadside attraction built of beautiful petrified wood; close to the border of SD/ND
+Petrified Wood Park & Museum, Lemmon - a roadside attraction built of beautiful petrified wood; located close to the border of SD/ND

 Pioneer Auto Museum, Murdo - a large and impressive auto museum with more than 275 vehicles on display